luckylittle/kubernetes-cheatsheet/certified-kubernetes-administrator-notes.md

   * Volume is created when the pod is started and is destroyed when the pod is deleted.

   * Volume is attached to a Pod and shared among the containers of that Pod.
 The Volume has the same life span as the Pod, and it outlives the containers of the Pod - this allows data to be preserved across container restarts.

+  * There is a one-to-one mapping of PVs and PVCs.
+However, multiple pods in the same project can use the same PVC!

   * Types: